guideline-tech/subroutine/README.md

 # Subroutine

 A gem that provides an interface for creating feature-driven operations.
-It loosly implements the command pattern if you're interested in nerding out a bit.
+It loosely implements the command pattern if you're interested in nerding out a bit.
 See the examples below, it'll be more clear.

 ## Examples